-The Vice Chair in this school is: Jon Arch CONTACT NUMBER:01215527428 /07525187391
+The Vice Chair in this school is: Terri Steele

-The same process will be followed by the Chair or Vice Chair of Governors as that followed by the Headteacher/Principal
+The same process will be followed by the Chair or Vice Chair of Governors as that followed by the Head teacher.

-To reduce the risk of allegations, all staff should be aware of safer working practice and should be familiar with the guidance contained in the staff handbook, staff code of conduct, social media and e safety policies and the or Government document 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings'.
+To reduce the risk of allegations, all staff should be aware of safer working practice and should be familiar with the guidance contained in the staff handbook, school code of conduct or Government document 'Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings'.

 If you have safeguarding or child protection concerns relating to the parents/carers of children and you are aware that they work with children, young people or vulnerable adults, you must inform the Designated Safeguarding Lead for child protection.
-This will allow for consideration to be given as to whether the position of trust process needs to be applied.
+This will allow for consideration to be given as to whether the position of School process needs to be applied.

-If it is decided that the allegation meets any of the three criteria outlined above, procedures will be followed in accordance with SSCB inter-Agency Procedures
+If it is decided that the allegation meets any of the three criteria outlined above, procedures will be followed in accordance with Sandwell Safeguarding Children's partnership inter-Agency Procedures